Predominantly ward SHO work

 Long shifts/on calls are 13 ½ hours

-Nights are split across four weeks with post nights recovery and annual leave between weekend and week of nights.
-This means you do weekend nights then have almost two weeks off prior to starting weekday nights.
+Nights are split so that you do weekend nights, then post nights recovery, then a float week which often people take annual leave, followed by weekday nights.
+This can mean you do weekend nights then have almost two weeks off prior to starting weekday nights.

 There is general medical teaching for trainees once a week